Continuous EEG in Neuro Critical Care by Brandon Foreman

 Moreover, reactivity is one of the most conserved, independent prognostic indicators in coma which makes it important to capture using EEG.

 In the ICU, an EEG can show atypical sleep – indicating they are very unwell.
-If sleep is generated on Day 3 post TBI – you have the capacity to recover.
+If sleep is generated on Day 3 post TBI – there is the capacity to recover.

 Finally, Brandon wants us to interact with our patient’s EEG and remember that EEGs are not just for seizures.